Coaching Philosophy: What It Is + 7 Examples & Templates (2026)

 Christine Hassler: Lived Transformation

-On her About page, you can read her story about how coaching let her get off antidepressants and other medications after being on them for 20 years.
-Her own transformation became the root of her belief in the power of coaching and her philosophy.
+On her About page, she shares how coaching helped her get off antidepressants and other medications after being on them for 20 years.
+Her own transformation became the root of her belief in coaching’s power.
+A unique element of her methodology is “expectation hangovers” — a phenomenon she identified and trademarked.

 Jason Goldberg: The Jimmy Fallon of Personal Growth

-5 Coaching Philosophy Templates
+5 Coaching Philosophy Statement Templates

 Here are a few templates to brainstorm your philosophy as a coach.
 Make sure you don’t just copy and paste them; revise them and make them your own.